How To Turn Enable/Disable Two-Factor Authentication (2FA) for Gmail

 Can I turn 2FA off for select devices?

 2FA is an important security feature, but it may not be necessary in all cases.
-If you want to skip the authentication process on your personal computer, you can add it to your trusted devices.
+If you want to skip the authentication process on your personal computer, add it to your trusted devices.
 To add a trusted device, click “Don’t ask again on this computer” after the first time you enter your 2FA code.

 You can also revoke this permission in the following way: